alecjacobson/computer-graphics-shader-pipeline/README.md

 ### `procedural_color.glsl`

+Be creative!
+Your procedural colored shape does not need to look like marble specifically and does not need to match the example.
+Mix and match different noise frequencies and use [function composition](https://en.wikipedia.org/wiki/Function_composition) to create an interesting, complex pattern.

 Running `./shaderpipeline ../data/test-06.json` adds a procedural _color_ to the objects.
 The color should _**not**_ change based on the view or model transformation.
 For example, this animation attempts to recreate a